-With president-elect Donald Trump’s first day in office less than 10 weeks away, offshore wind advocates are trying to assemble a strategy – with few clues to the future other than Trump’s campaign promise to kill wind energy projects.
+With president-elect Donald Trump’s first day in office less than 10 weeks away, offshore wind advocates are trying to assemble a strategy that will best address Trump’s campaign promise to kill wind energy projects.

 An online panel hosted Friday by the industry group Oceantic tried to peer into that uncertain future.
 Experts acknowledged Trump’s well-known personal hostility to wind power, but also suggested potential economic and industrial growth can boost the industry’s chances of survival under the incoming administration.